Falur Rate Laek: Military career

-On August 2010, Falur Rate Laek was named as the Acting Chief of Staff of the Timor Leste Defence Force, and later assumed full command as Chief of Staff on 4 October 2011.
-On 2015, Falur also took part of joint military operations with the National Police Force against armed criminal groups.
+In August 2010, Falur Rate Laek was named as the Acting Chief of Staff of the Timor Leste Defence Force, and later assumed full command as Chief of Staff on 4 October 2011.
+In 2015, Falur also took part of joint military operations with the National Police Force against armed criminal groups.
 During his term as Chief of Staff, Falur's term was impacted due to the government's shuffling of ministers, which caused tensions between former President Taur Matan Ruak and the Defense Ministry, and led to the delay of his promotion to brigadier general, which is also a move that could temporarily place Falur in reserve.
 Despite the political uncertainty, Falur was later reelected as the Chief of Staff on 5 October 2017 and led to his renewed term which immediately began a day after his reappointment on 6 October 2015.
 His term also comes after his appointment by former President Francisco Guterres, and was later promoted to the rank of brigadier general on 7 June 2018.
 On 1 October 2018, Falur was named as the Deputy Commander of the Timor-Leste Defence Force.
 On 21 January 2022, Falur was later nominated by the Council of Ministers to become the Chief of Defence Force and later assumed his post on a week after on 28 January 2022, replacing Lieutenant General Lere Anan Timur.